 The Blarney Castle, County Cork, Ireland

-First time visitors to Ireland have a lot of decisions to make.
-While small in size, this ancient island nation is loaded with incredible things to see and do.
+First time visitors to Ireland have decisions to make.
+While small in size, this island nation is loaded with incredible things to do.

 Now, keep in mind, we only had 10 days to circle the entire island, including Northern Ireland, because we spent the first 3 days exploring Dublin.
 So, before we decided on the road trip route, we had to first decide what attractions we wanted to include on this trip.

-One of Ireland’s most popular tourist attractions is the Blarney Castle, a medieval stronghold in Blarney, located just outside the city of Cork.
+One of Ireland’s most popular tourist attractions is the Blarney Castle, a medieval stronghold in Blarney.

 Visitors from all over the world come to this old castle to climb to the top and kiss its famous Blarney Stone.
 The reason people kiss the stone is to ‘gain the gift of eloquence’, though I’m still not entirely sure how kissing a stone can make someone eloquent.